Digital cloning: Arts

 Although digital cloning has already been in the entertainment and arts industry for a while, artificial intelligence can greatly expand the uses of these technology in the industry.
 The movie-industry can create even more hyper-realistic actors and actresses who have died.
 Additionally, movie-industry can also create digital clones in movie scenes that may require extras, which can help cut the cost of production immensely.
 However, digital cloning and other technology can be beneficial for non-commercial purposes.
 For example, artists can be more expressive if they are looking to synthesize avatars to be part of their video production.
 They can also create digital avatars to draft up their work and help formulate their ideas before moving on working on the final work.

 Actor Val Kilmer lost his voice in 2014 after a tracheotomy due to his throat cancer.

 However, he partnered with an AI company that produced a synthetic voice based on his previous recordings.

 The voice enabled Kilmer to retake his "Iceman" role from 1986 Top Gun in the 2022 sequel film Top Gun: Maverick.

 Digital immortality

 Although digital immortality has existed for a while as social media accounts of the deceased continue to remain in cyberspace, creating a virtual clone that is immortal takes on a new meaning.
 With the creation of a digital clone, one can not only capture the visual presence of themselves but also their mannerism, including personality and cognition.
-With digital immortality, one can continue to interact with their loved ones after they have died, which can possibly end the barrier of physical death.
-Furthermore, families can connect with multiple generations, forming a family tree, in a sense, to pass on the family legacy to future generations, providing a way for history to be passed down.
+With digital immortality, one can continue to interact with a representation of their loved ones after they have died.
+Furthermore, families can connect with the representations of multiple generations, forming a family tree, in a sense, to pass on the family legacy to future generations, providing a way for history to be passed down.